Prologue: Remembrance

 She nodded and put the mask on. ”How do I look?”

-Gorf laughed.
-“Like the most stunning eight-year-old I know.
+Gorf laughed. ”Like the bravest-looking eight-year-old I’ve ever seen.
 Happy birthday, kiddo.
-Why don’t we go get some breakfast?
-Your old man will join up after he stops by the church and whatnot.”
+Let’s get breakfast.
+Your old man will catch up after the church.”

 Juice raised an eyebrow beneath her mask. ”He’s not my old man,” she said, voice flat and steady.

-“Well,” Gorf said, going down on a knee so he could meet her gaze at eye level.
-“Not by blood, maybe.
+”Well,” Gorf said, going down on a knee. ”Not by blood, maybe.
 But he does care for you.”
-He remained silent for a moment.
-“Does that make sense?”
+He remained silent for a moment. ”You see what I mean?”

 ”Great!
 I’m starving.”